 A Smarter Kill Switch With Two Modes

-Private Internet Access’s kill switch isn’t just a checkbox.
-It comes in two flavors: a traditional mode that activates if your VPN connection drops, and an advanced mode that blocks all internet access unless the VPN is running, even if you turn it off manually.
-The latter is perfect for people who want an always-on privacy setup, especially in countries with more aggressive internet surveillance.
+It comes in two flavors: a traditional mode that activates if your VPN connection drops, and an advanced mode that blocks all internet access unless the VPN is running, even if you turn it off.
+The latter is perfect for people who want an always-on privacy setup, especially in countries with aggressive internet surveillance.

 MACE Ad and Malware Blocking

 While it won’t replace a dedicated ad-blocker, PIA’s built-in MACE feature does a solid job of cleaning up your browsing experience.
-It blocks known malware domains, trackers, and most banner and pop-up ads at the DNS level.
-We noticed cleaner pages and faster load times on ad-heavy sites, particularly on Windows and Android during testing.
+It blocks malware domains, trackers, and banner and pop-up ads at the DNS level.
+We noticed cleaner pages and faster load times on ad-heavy sites on Windows and Android.

 RAM-Only Servers and Proven No-Logs Policy

 All of PIA’s infrastructure runs on RAM-only servers, which automatically wipe all data with every reboot, with no hard drives and no lingering logs.
-And its no-logs policy isn’t just a promise on a website.
-It’s been tested in court, and unlike many VPNs, Private Internet Access doesn’t opt you into anonymous diagnostic tracking by default.
+Its no-logs policy isn’t just a promise.
+It was tested in court, and unlike many VPNs, PIA VPN doesn’t opt you into anonymous diagnostic tracking by default.
 If you want to share usage data to help improve the service, you can, but it’s off unless you say otherwise.

 PIA VPN Pricing: Conclusion